 RICS require that your complaint is handled by a designator complaints manager or by a senior member of the firm.
 These individuals should try to resolve your complaint.

 If your grievance cannot be resolved internally, the surveyor should refer it to an independent redress scheme, ideally run by an ombudsman.
-There is an ombudsman appointed specifically to the field of property transactions, to which most surveying complaints are sent, and he can be contacted here: http://www.ombudsman-services.org/property.html
+The Royal Institution of Chartered Surveyors provide more information on different types of complaints here: http://www.rics.org/uk/regulation1/complaints1/make-a-complaint/complaint-type-global/have-you-raised-your-complaint-with-the-professional-or-firm/yes---raised-with-ombudsman/no---alternative-dispute-resolution-provider/

 The Chartered Surveyor firm should let you know which ombudsman scheme they have forwarded your complaint to so that you can stay informed of its progress.

 An alternative method of complaining about your surveyor is to go direct to the Royal Institution of Chartered Surveyors.

 RICS Regulation is the regulatory arm of RICS and is accountable for ensuring its members observe the rules and regulations to which they have signed up.
 If RICS considers the member firm has fallen short of anticipated standards, the RICS will take suitable steps to stop the risk of additional misdemeanours.